MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 <b>enable_early_stopping</b> - helps to avoid wastage of resources if the performance is not improving.

-<b>enable_early_stopping</b> - helps to avoid wastage of resources if the performance is not improving.

 <b>verbosity</b> - default value set for logging run details which helps debug errors.

 <b>compute target</b> - The 'MK-1B08-CC' Compute Cluster initialized at the start of the run.